himanshu6388/SoulSync/README.md

 # SoulSync
-A Music Platform Where you can Listen Your Favorite Music and Song And also get  ai based music therapy according to your current emotion
+A music platform where you can listen your favorite music and song and also get  ai based music therapy according to your current emotion.